 A riding camp within a larger all-round summer camp.

-HVC's riding camp, the Brumby Specialty Riding Group, is "the best of both worlds," an intensive riding camp within an all-round arts and outdoors experience.
-Named after the wild horses of Australia, the program hosts 12 dedicated riders and four instructor/counselors with a wealth of equestrian experience.
+HVC's riding camp, the Brumby Specialty Riding Group, is "the best of both worlds," a fun riding camp within an all-round arts and outdoors experience.
+Named after the wild horses of Australia, the program hosts 12 riders and four instructor/counselors.
+See details below...
+Enthusiasm is a must!

 The Brumby culture of hard work, responsibility and camaraderie is terrific and very special.

 Brumby riding campers live near the stables, each rider managing their "own" horse, feeding, grooming and tacking-up each day.
 The group rides for 2+ hours daily, enjoying dressage, vaulting, cross-country, gymkhana, late afternoon trail rides and more.
 The session concludes with an equestrian show for the entire camp.

 Left: Campers lead horses back to the barn.
 Right: A Brumby camper with her horse.

 Imagine...
 You wake up to groom, tack up and feed your "own" horse in Brumby's large hillside barn.
 Then it's off to morning activities such as arts, theater, dance, sports, and waterfront.
 In the afternoon, the horses are yours again, for trail rides, skill development, show preparation and more.
 After dinner, you join the rest of the camp for a special evening program.
 Or your group might decide to spend the evening with the horses or enjoy a quiet campfire overlooking the valley.